LukoJy3D/perfect100/Beat_Saber/guides/No_Mistakes.md

 4. Focus on hitting all the notes and not worrying about the score.
 5. If you have difficulty with stock maps, install custom ones.
 6. Some achievements for some people, including **No Mistakes**, don't pop instantly after 15 successful levels and only unlock on the 16th, so keep hunting!

+:robot: **AI hallucinations**:

+To complete the achievement "Unlocked No Mistake", you will need to get Full Combo on all of Levels 2-30 in Expert Mode.
+You can do this by playing through each level until you have achieved a full combo, then progressing onto the next one and repeating as necessary (there are no checkpoints or saves).
+Note: This achievement requires Solo Free Play only - meaning that it cannot be completed with any form of assistance from other players.